 - If the Township has made a good faith calculation that the total fee for processing the request will exceed \$50.00, the Township will require that you provide a deposit in the amount of 50% of the total estimated fee.
-When the Township requests the deposit, it will provide you a non-binding best efforts estimate of how long it will take to process the request after you have paid your deposit. - If the Township receives a request from a person who has not paid the Township for copies of public records made in fulfillment of a previously granted written request, the Township will require a deposit of 100% of the estimated processing fee before it begins to search for the public record for any subsequent written request when all of the following conditions exist: - The final fee for the prior written request is not more than 105% of the estimated fee: - o The public records made available contained the information sought in the prior written request and remain in the Township's possession; - The public records were made available to the individual, subject to payment, within the best effort time frame estimated by the Township to provide the records: - O Ninety (90) days have passed since the Township notified the individual in writing that the public records were available for pickup or mailing; - o The individual is unable to show proof of prior payment to the Township; and - o The Township has calculated an estimated detailed itemization that is the basis for the current written request's increased fee deposit.
+When the Township requests the deposit, it will provide you a non-binding best efforts estimate of how long it will take to process the request after you have paid your deposit. - If the Township receives a request from a person who has not paid the Township for copies of public records made in fulfillment of a previously granted written request, the Township will require a deposit of 100% of the estimated processing fee before it begins to search for the public record for any subsequent written request when all of the following conditions exist: - o The final fee for the prior written request is not more than 105% of the estimated fee; - The public records made available contained the information sought in the prior written request and remain in the Township's possession; - o The public records were made available to the individual, subject to payment, within the best effort time frame estimated by the Township to provide the records; - Ninety (90) days have passed since the Township notified the individual in writing that the public records were available for pickup or mailing; - The individual is unable to show proof of prior payment to the Township; and

-- The Township will not require the 100% estimated fee deposit if any of the following apply: - The person making the request is able to show proof of prior payment in full to the Township; - o The Township is subsequently paid in full for all applicable prior written requests; or - o Three hundred sixty five (365) days have passed since the person made the request for which full payment was not remitted to the Township.
+- The Township has calculated an estimated detailed itemization that is the basis for the current written request's increased fee deposit. - The Township will not require the 100% estimated fee deposit if any of the following apply: - o The person making the request is able to show proof of prior payment in full to the Township; - o The Township is subsequently paid in full for all applicable prior written requests; or - Three hundred sixty five (365) days have passed since the person made the request for which full payment was not remitted to the Township. - If a deposit is not received by the Township within 48 days from the date that the notice of deposit requirement is sent, and if the requesting person has not filed an appeal of the deposit amount, the request shall be considered abandoned by the requesting person and the Township is no longer required to fulfill the request.
+Notice of a deposit requirement must include notice of the date by which the deposit must be received, which date is 48 days after the date the notice is sent.